TardyNoe/ECAM_Eurobot_2024_TeamErasmus/README.md

 ## Getting Started

 For detailed instructions on setup, installation, and usage please visit:
-- [**Robot Repository**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Robot): Contains all the code, schematics, and documentation related to the robot's Arduino and ESP32 setup, sensors, and motor control.
+- [**Robot**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Robot): Contains all the code, schematics, and documentation related to the robot's Arduino and ESP32 setup, sensors, and motor control.
-- [**External Positioning System Repository**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Balise): Dedicated to the external positioning system, including its setup, code, and integration with the robot.
+- [**External Positioning System**](https://github.com/TardyNoe/ECAM_Eurobot_2024_TeamErasmus/tree/main/Balise): Dedicated to the external positioning system, including its setup, code, and integration with the robot.

 ## Project Features